benshidanny11/personal_cashbook/README.md

-# My expenses
+# Project: My expenses

+## Description

-My expenses app is a mobile app that helps a user to track thier daily transactions.
+> My expenses app is a mobile app that helps a user to track thier daily transactions.
+The My expenses app, is intended to solve a problem of spending money in useles things witch is the most commont problem that the world is facing today.
+The app helps a user to record their income and expences, it shows all the trace of money used based on daily basis and it shows the remaining amount(Balance).

 ## Getting Started: